DoubangoTelecom/ultimateALPR-SDK/samples/c++/README.md

 <a name="gpu-acceleration"></a>
 # GPGPU acceleration #

-We use [Tensorflow](https://www.tensorflow.org/) and [OpenVINO](https://docs.openvinotoolkit.org/) as deep learning frameworks.
+We use [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt), [Tensorflow](https://www.tensorflow.org/) and [OpenVINO](https://docs.openvinotoolkit.org/) as deep learning frameworks.
 The current repository contains [Tensorflow](https://www.tensorflow.org/) libraries built without GPU functions to reduce the size.
 Also, few developers need GPGPU accelerated libraries.
 The GPU libraries will work on your device even if you don't have NVIDIA GPU.

 <a name="gpu-acceleration-openvino"></a>
 ## OpenVINO ##